 CAUTION: Never experiment with other fuels or fuel ratios.
-The use of gasoline containing alcohol such as methanol, ethanol (commonly called gasohol) or similar products including naphta is not recommended.
-The use of gasoline containing alcohol can result in vehicle performance deterioration and damage to critical parts in the fuel system and engine components.
+The use of gasoline containing methanol or similar products including naphta is not recommended.
+The use of unrecommanded gasoline can result in vehicle performance deterioration and damage to critical parts in the fuel system and engine components.